How to Audit Your Customer Feedback Stack in 2026 (Step-by-Step Guide)

 If every tool in your stack has its own separate dashboard, stakeholders are forced to log into multiple systems to get a full picture.
 Consolidating reporting into one central analytics platform eliminates this friction.

 Transition from diagnosis to action with this framework for prioritizing and implementing changes.
+A three-horizon model gives your roadmap a time dimension that prevents overwhelm and builds momentum:

-1. Prioritize gaps by business impact
+1. Prioritize Gaps by Business Impact

 Not all gaps are equal.
 Rank gaps based on which ones most directly affect customer retention, product decisions, or operational efficiency.
 Focus on solving the most impactful problems first.